NicoPANW/Contrail_Cookbook/docs/index.md

 In this mode IPv4 traffic lookup is done via IP FIB and all non IPv4 traffic is directed to MAC FIB.

+This is the default option and should be used unless having a specific requirement.

 It is worth mentioning that since we are on compute-4v-7.sdn.lab that is hosting vSRX-3, 10.0.0.3/32 has local tap-interface, while for instance 10.0.0.4/32 has tunneling via MPLSoUDP since being on another compute.
 Simiraly, 02:42:d3:0f:50:35 has local tap-interface while for instance 02:37:f4:6f:5f:cb has tunneling via MPLSoUDP since being on another compute

 ![Screenshot](img/virtual_networks/VR-L2L3-L3view.png)